saurabverma/kitti2pcl/README.md

 # kitti2pcl
-Converting Velodyne scans to PCD files in KITTI dataset.
+Converting Velodyne scans to PCD files in KITTI dataset (output stored in a new folder named 'pcds').

 ```
 $ bash requirements.sh